Posted on Sunday, June 27, 2021 in

 Servings | 6 |

-Indulge in the creamy, rich flavor of Portuguese sweet milk pudding (Pudim de Leite), a classic dessert with a caramel glaze.
+Indulge in the creamy, and rich flavor of this Portuguese delicious sweet milk pudding (pudim de leite), a classic dessert with a caramel glaze.

 Level of Difficulty | Easy |